 How well do we know our stakeholders?

-Is our target market too big or too niche?
+Is our target market too big or too niche? - Where should we compete?

 Who are our main competitors?